 Private island hopping tours are basically you, a boatman and a boat with a starting price of 250 Ringgit on up.
 You could hook up with a few other like-minded island hoppers and share that ‘private’ boat option or just enjoy the luxury of your own private ride.
 You can still do the three island hop, but you will have more time to hang out at each location.

 If you are interested to explore other islands in Langkawi, aside from Langkawi’s main island there are 3 others that are inhabited.
 Inhabited meaning that there are communities of people there; Pulau Tuba, Pulau Rebak and the other side of Pulau Dayang Bunting (Kampung Selat Bagan Nyior).
 All three are easy to get to and either free of charge or a small fee.
 Pulau Tuba departs from Jeti Dato Syed Omar (previously known as Marble Jetty), Kampung Selat Bagan Nyior bound boats can be found at the Pekan Rabu Jetty and Pulau Rebak bound boats can be found at Kuala Cenang near Tubotel (hotel).
+And for a slightly more adventurous island hop, check out Pulau Payar Marine Park; 35-kilometers south of the Langkawi archipelago.

 For the other 95-plus (depending on the tide), well, island hopping those islands can also be arranged.
 However, you might want to do a little research first as that island with the cool name could be just a sliver of beach and jungle.
 Or be non-existent at high tide.
 Either way you will just need a boatman and some good price-negotiating skills.